 - West Virginia: August 4 – 7, 2023 (clothing, school supplies, sports equipment, and computers)

 States like Alaska, Delaware, Montana, New Hampshire, and Oregon are always tax-free states.

-11. Shop for clothes at Old Navy on Monday morning.
+11. Shop for back-to-school clothes at Old Navy on Monday morning.

 Old Navy marks “price cuts” on Sunday, so typically I’ll try to hit the store Sunday night or Monday morning.

 Unless there’s a specific back-to-school sale.
 In 2023, you can find up to 60% off select styles.
 Clothing starts at just $5.
 In 2022, Old Navy ran a one-day sale in August where you could get 50% off most everything.
 We saw $8 kids graphic tees and $10 kids’ uniform shorts.

 12. Shop at JCPenney for back-to-school clothes with sales and coupons.